jw-dev/tombflow/README.md

-# tombscripter
+# tombflow

-This is a pre-alpha library and command-line application for parsing and manipulating Tomb Raider script files (or "gameflow"), written in **Go**.
+This project is a pre-alpha library and command-line application for parsing and manipulating Tomb Raider script files (or "gameflow"), written in **Go**.
 It is fast (enough), dependency-free and runs anywhere you can get a Go runtime.
 It has support for the following games:
 - Tomb Raider II (PC)
 - Tomb Raider III (PC)